-Ready for a trip back in time?
-For narrow alleys lined with old wooden merchants’ houses dating to the Edo Period?
-For a dozen fascinating museums?
-For platters of Hida Beef that just melts in your mouth?
+Takayama and Shirakawago are the perfect places if you are ready for a trip back in time.
+Nestled between the mountains of the Gifu prefecture, they invite you to walk narrow alleys lined with old wooden merchants’ houses dating to the Edo Period.
+You can visit a dozen of fascinating museums.
+And last not least, you absolutely need to sample Hida Beef that just melts in your mouth.

-And although it might be already challenging enough to fit all the landmarks downtown Takayama into your itinerary, you should, nonetheless, by no means miss a little side trip to Shirakawago village – which even made it to the World Heritage Site list in 1995.
+It might be already challenging enough to fit all the landmarks in downtown Takayama into your itinerary.
+Nevertheless, you should by no means miss a little side trip to Shirakawago village.
+This hamlet made it to the World Heritage Site list in 1995, after all.

 - Not Lost in Translation: English in Japan

 - Historic Center of Takayama

 - Day Trip to Shirakawago